Hartlepool Electric Tramways

 Hartlepool Electric Tramways Tram Inspector 1897

-A blow-up of the 1898 photo of Tramcar No 10 above, showing the inspector.
-He is wearing typical tramway inspector garb, embellished with fine edging material (and sleeve chevrons) and with a kepi style cap with pom pom atop; the cap clearly carries a badge of some description, possibly embroidered 'TRAMWAY INSPECTOR'.
+An enlargement of the 1898 photograph of Tramcar No 10 above, showing the inspector.
+He is wearing typical tramway inspector garb, embellished with fine edging material (and sleeve chevrons) and with a drooping-peak cap with a pom pom on top; the cap clearly carries a badge of some description, probably the grade in embroidered letters: 'TRAMWAY INSPECTOR'.